WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 ####  block scope

-Before ES6, variables declared with the  `var` keyword were not global, but function-scoped, i.e. accessible throughout the function to which they belong.
+Before ES6, variables declared with the  `var` keyword were not global, but *function-scoped*, i.e. accessible throughout the function to which they belong.

 In ES6, as in most languages, a variable declared with the new  `let` keyword is *block-scoped*, i.e. **visible only in the block** ({...}) in which its declaration is located, and **cannot be redeclared**  within the same block.
 ```javascript